Delivering as One

-Pursuant to the Delivering as One initiative, and recalling the outcomes of the major UN conferences and summits in the economic, social and related fields including the 2005 World Summit, the resolution on the Quadranial Comprehensive Policy Review of Operational Activities for Development of the UN system (A/RES/67/227) adopted by the General Assembly in January 2013 highlighted the importance attached by member States to strengthened system-wide coherence as a vehicle for improving the relevance, efficiency and effectiveness of the United Nations development system.
-In this resolution, member States reaffirmed the role of regional dimension of development and noted the contribution of the UN regional commissions to achieving the internationally agreed development goals.
-Recognizing the comparative advantage of the United Nations development system at the regional level, member States urged the regional commissions and other United Nations organisations to intensify their support of country-level development initiatives, in alignment with the United Nations Development Assistance Framework (UNDAF) and in close coordination with the United Nations resident coordinators and country teams.
-The resolution also reaffirmed the increased importance of South-South cooperation and called upon the organizations of the United Nations system, including the regional commissions, to establish and/or improve mechanisms to promote knowledge-sharing on successful development experiences and best practices through South-South cooperation.
+Pursuant to the Delivering as One initiative, and recalling the outcomes of the major UN conferences and summits in the economic, social and related fields including the 2005 World Summit, the resolution on the Quadranial Comprehensive Policy Review of Operational Activities for Development of the UN system (A/RES/67/226) adopted by the General Assembly in January 2013 highlighted the importance attached by member States to strengthened system-wide coherence as a vehicle for improving the relevance, efficiency and effectiveness of the United Nations development system.
+Subsequent resolution A/RES/71/243 called upon the United Nations development system to continue to support countries, upon their requests, in the implementation, follow-up and review of 2030 Agenda for Sustainable Development, bearing in mind tat the Sustainable Development Goals and targets are integrated and indivisible, global in nature and universally applicable, taking into account the different national realities, capacities and levels of development and respecting national policies and priorities.
+In this resolution, member States recognized the contribution of the regional commissions and of subregional, regional and interregional cooperation in addressing development challenges, and calls upon the United Nations regional commissions and the United Nations development system to fully implement the statement of collaboration between the United Nations Development Group and the United Nations regional commissions on support to Member States in the implementation of the 2030 Agenda for Sustainable Development.
+Member States urged the regional commissions and other United Nations organizations to intensify their support of country-level development initiatives, in alignement with the United Nations Development Assistance Framework (UNDAF) and in close coordination with the United Nations resident coordinators and country teams.
+The resolution also reaffirmed the importance of North-South, South-South and triangular cooperation and called upon the organizations of the United Nations system, including te regional commissions, to establish and/or improve mechanisms to promote knowledge-sharing on successful development experiences and best practices through South-South cooperation.

 The UNECE’s Technical Cooperation Strategy, adopted in 2007 as a result of its reform stated that “the UNECE will increase its involvement in national level planning mechanisms, such as the Common Country Assessment (CCA), the United Nations Development Assistance Framework (UNDAF), and the Poverty Reduction Strategy Paper in order to encourage the incorporation of transboundary policy issues into these mechanisms”.Pursuant to the Strategy and in response to GA resolutions on UN system wide coherence, the UNECE has been actively involved in the United Nations Development Assistance Framework (UNDAF) process in all countries with economies in transition since 2008.
 In addition, it participates in the One UN pilot programme in Albania and Montenegro (a self-starter).
 At the regional level, UNECE contributes to the work of the United Nations Development Group (UNDG) (formerly Regional Directors Team or RDT) for Europe and CIS.
 The main objective of the UNDG is to provide coherent technical support to Resident Coordinators and the UN Country teams for the achievement of country-level results.At the global level, UNECE has been contributing to the work of the Inter-Agency Cluster on Trade and Productive Capacity established in 2008 by the Chief Executives Board (CEB) for coordination of UN trade and development operational work.
 It has also been contributing to the work of UN-Energy, an interagency mechanism established in 2004 for promoting UN system-wide coherence in energy-related operational work.